C implementation of Python 3 functools.lru_cache

 - >>> from fastcache import lru_cache >>> @lru_cache(maxsize=128, typed=False) ... def f(a, b): ... pass ... >>> type(f) >>> <class 'function'>

 If maxsize is set to None, the LRU features are disabled and the cache can grow without bound.

 If typed is True, arguments of different types will be cached separately.
 For example, f(3.0) and f(3) will be treated as distinct calls with distinct results.

-If state is a list, the items in the list will be incorporated into argument hash.
+If state is a list or dict, the items will be incorporated into the argument hash.

 View the cache statistics named tuple (hits, misses, maxsize, currsize) with f.cache_info().
 Clear the cache and statistics with f.cache_clear().
 Access the underlying function with f.__wrapped__.

 Release history Release notifications | RSS feed

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.